III B Society

 collection of data, analysis, comparative study, modeling, simulation, extrapolation and speculation.

-4i3) Boundaries are universal limits of man's spiritual, mental and physiological capabilities.
+4i3) Boundaries are man's limits of spiritual, mental and physical capabilities.

 i3,2) Mental limits

 i3,2,1) Man is born in the original and common state of non-knowledge and over centuries acquired

 knowledge constitutes only a drop out of an ocean.